Office: 306 Atwell Hall

 - Health disparities and chronic disease

-Dr. Colleen Spees serves as an Assistant Professor in the Division of Medical Dietetics & Health Sciences at The Ohio State University College of Medicine.
-She holds Courtesy Academic Appointments in the College of Food, Agriculture, and Environmental Sciences (CFAES) and the College of Education and Human Ecology (EHE).
+Dr. Colleen Spees serves as an Associate Professor in the Division of Medical Dietetics & Health Sciences at The Ohio State University College of Medicine.
+She holds Courtesy Academic Appointments in the College of Food, Agricultural, and Environmental Sciences (CFAES) and the College of Education and Human Ecology (EHE).
 In addition, she is a member of OSU’s prestigious Comprehensive Cancer Center.
 Her research laboratory focuses on evaluating biomarkers of biobehavorial interventions in vulnerable populations.
-Her current projects include assessing modifiable lifestyle behaviors associated with low-resource families and cancer survivors at the Hope Gardens and testing the impact of nutritional counseling and medically-tailored meals for patients receiving lung cancer therapy.
+Her currently funded projects include assessing modifiable lifestyle behaviors associated with low-resource families and cancer survivors at the Hope Gardens and testing the impact of nutritional counseling and medically-tailored meals for patients receiving lung cancer therapy.

 Dr. Spees is co-author of two nutrition textbooks, Fellow of the Academy of Nutrition and Dietetics, executive member the Academy’s National Nutrition Access and Cancer Health Outcomes Committee, recipient of the Distinguished Practice Award, Distinguished Service Award, and 3-time winner of the Award for Excellence in Oncology Nutrition Research.
 In 2020, she was appointed to the American Cancer Society (ACS) Scientific Guideline Panel for Dietary and Physical Activity for Cancer Prevention.
 She is currently serving on the ACS Scientific Guideline Panel for Cancer Survivorship.